Dabo Swinney: 2023 season

 Swinney and the Tigers started the 2023 season with #9 ranking in the AP Poll.
 The team dropped the season opener to Duke in a 28–7 loss.
 Clemson won their next two games over Charleston Southern and FAU before dropping a 31–24 overtime result to #4 Florida State.
 Tigers split their next four games to sit at 4–4.
 Swinney led the team to a five-game winning streak to close out the season.
 The winning streak saw ranked victories over Notre Dame and North Carolina to go with a Gator Bowl victory over Kentucky.

 During the season, Swinney won his 166th game at Clemson, vaulting him past Hall of Famer Frank Howard to become the winningest coach in school history.

 2024 season

 Swinney and the Tigers started the 2024 season with a #14 ranking in the AP Poll.
 The Tigers finished with a 9–3 regular season mark that qualified them for the ACC Championship.
 The Tigers defeated SMU 34–31 in the ACC Championship Game.
 Swinney led the Tigers to an appearance in the College Football Playoff as the 12-seed.
 The Tigers lost to Texas in the first round 38–24.

+2025 season

+Swinney and the Tigers started the 2025 season with a #4 ranking in the AP Poll.
+Clemson struggled with a 1–3 start to the season with losses to #9 LSU, Georgia Tech, and Syracuse.
+The Tigers split their next four games to get to 3–5.
+The Tigers won four consecutive games to qualify for the Pinstripe Bowl, which they lost 22–10 to Penn State.
+The seven wins marked the fewest for Swinney at Clemson since the 2010 season.